alexnm/house-moldovan-blog/src/posts/spotlights/jordan.md

 ### Petra

 The second day of the trip was dedicated entirely to Petra.
 All in all, we were at the site for about 6 hours.
 That's enough time to wander around and catch the best shots for your photo album.
-However, there are numerous hikes that you can take at Petra, some of which require multiple hours to complete, so you can easily spend 1-2 full days there if you have the time.
+However, there are many hikes that you can take at Petra, some of which require multiple hours to complete, so you can spend 1-2 full days there if you have the time.

 <figure>
   <img src="/img/jordan/petra-royal-tombs-2.jpg" alt="">